vaughanbell/LatinAmericaGBDMap/README.md

-# Map the prevalence of neurological and mental disorders from the Global Burden of Disease Study 2019 in Latin America
+# Map of the prevalence of neurological and mental disorders from the Global Burden of Disease Study 2019 in Latin America

 <p align="center">
 	<a href="https://en.wikipedia.org/wiki/R_(programming_language)"><img